srnimani/Udacity-CarND-Behavioral-Cloning-P3/README.md

 Initial Committ on 3rd Feb 2016.
 Modified files loaded on 11th Feb 2017

+The Project
+---
+The goals / steps of this project are the following:
+* Use the simulator to collect data of good driving behavior
+* Design, train and validate a model that predicts a steering angle from image data
+* Use the model to drive the vehicle autonomously around the first track in the simulator.
+The vehicle should remain on the road for an entire loop around the track.
+* Summarize the results with a written report

+## Summary of work done (more details in work_report.md)

 Model inspiration and some ideas came from the work done by Vivek Yadav and Matt Harvey..

 https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.2oj0h0bon